This cartridge plays Badminton without on-screen scoring. There is no horizontal

 replaced by the second player.
 For this reason, both Sparring (Squash) and

-different locations to configure either the second player, or the wall.
+so as to configure either the second player, or the wall.